-Yesterday I came accross a post on Reddit asking “How many bras should we own” and it made me realize that:
+Yesterday, after coming across a post on Reddit asking “How many bras should we own”, I realize that:

 1. I have too many bras (though I knew this already)

-2. I used to have a lot less bras and be really happy with that former amount.
+2. I used to have a lot fewer bras and be really happy with that former amount.

 3. Most people do with 4 bras and are ok with it.

-But how much bras do we actually need and how long can we expect a bra to be in good shape?
+But how many bras do we actually need and how long can we expect a bra to be in good shape?

 Well, that answer is highly relative.
 I think it is important to realize that there are only 7 days in a week and that most people only have 2 breasts.
 Also, the sentence “you get what you pay for” is true.